Bubble (Band-Maid song)

-"Bubble" is the sixth single by Japanese rock band Band-Maid, released in Japan on January 16, 2019, by Crown Stones.
+"Bubble" is the fifth single by Japanese rock band Band-Maid, released in Japan on January 16, 2019, by Crown Stones.
 The song was used as the theme song for the Japanese drama show Perfect Crime.
 It was released on the same day as "Glory".

 Composition and lyrics

 The lyrics for "Bubble" were inspired by the manga Perfect Crime.
 Rhythm guitarist/vocalist Miku Kobato wrote the lyrics to be "good enough so that those who read the original would appreciate it".
 They were originally going to use one of their unreleased songs for the show, but lead guitarist Kanami Tōno "realized that the demo I just happened to be working on at the time was a better fit for the drama."

 The lyrics for "Smile" were written as a thank you to their fans.
 The music was written by their long time collaborator, Kentaro Akutsu, because some of his compositions are considered popular by fans and they thought that their fans would enjoy another composition by him.